Phase 1 – Wednesday 12th February to Friday 14th February 2020

 A work experience placement enables students to develop their employability skills and helps them to think about jobs they could do in the future.
 All students at Ormiston Chadwick Academy have the opportunity to go on a work experience placement during Year 10.
-Mrs Hayes will assist students with obtaining a placement.
-Students/parents can also arrange their own placement (self-placement forms are available from Mrs Hayes from September of Year 10 onwards).
+Mrs Johnson will assist students with obtaining a placement.
+Students/parents can also arrange their own placement (self-placement forms are available from Mrs Johnson from September of Year 10 onwards).

 Speedworks Motorsport is a British motor racing team based in Sandbach, Cheshire, I went to Speedworks Motorsport to work with their team of mechanics for my work experience, I found the whole experience to be a fantastic opportunity.
 I got to learn how a motorworks team really operates behind the scenes.
 I will never forget my experience at Speedworks it has helped me to establish my future career possibilities.
 NICOLE FLETCHER